 By automating IAM into onboarding and offboarding, employees have access to the applications they need from day one, and access is removed upon exit/termination.
 This ensures there are minimal delays going into these phases and helps to protect sensitive systems by not leaving them exposed via inaction.

 Organizations face significant risks if users maintain unused accounts, privilege creep, and lose unused accounts to shadow IT.
 IAM takes care of this continuously by identifying and removing those risks through maintenance of access rights that align with changes in business roles.
-This not only reduces the opportunity for insider misuse it also decreases the chances that an attacker can exploit forgotten active credentials.
+This not only reduces the opportunity for insider misuse, but it also decreases the chances that an attacker can exploit forgotten active credentials.

 IAM is an important contributor to Zero Trust security models because it enables least privilege and mandates continuous verification.
 Every access request is authenticated and authorized at the time of access, so there is no implicit trust of any user or device.

+Most organizations rely on IAM platforms to centralize identity management, enforce access policies, and integrate securely with cloud and on-prem systems.
 The IAM tools often have a variety of categories that can be organized in a way that aligns explicitly with a particular aspect of identity security and user access:

-Single Sign-On (SSO) – SSO allows a user to authenticate once and access numerous applications without authenticating again.
+Single Sign-On allows a user to authenticate once and access numerous applications without authenticating again.
 SSO reduces password fatigue and, most importantly, enhances security by reducing the potential number of login points (and therefore points of attack) from which attackers can attempt to log in to each account one at a time.

-Multi-Factor Authentication (MFA) - MFA mandates users to authenticate their identity using two or more factors: something you know (password), something you have (token, mobile device), or something you are (fingerprint, face scan).
+MFA mandates users to authenticate their identity using two or more factors: something you know (password), something you have (token, mobile device), or something you are (fingerprint, face scan).
 The likelihood of a bad actor gaining access is substantially reduced, as they will require more than stolen credentials to log in.
 In many use cases, SSO (Single Sign-On) can also be used in conjunction with MFA, allowing users to log in once while still being subject to verification with multiple applications.
 Modern IAM systems are also using adaptive MFA, which looks at the context of the login attempt (where, with what device, network, and when) to determine whether more verification is needed.
 This allows for stronger security to be implemented without burdening the user unnecessarily.

-Privileged Access Management (PAM) - PAM is a tool focused on control and monitoring of access to key systems and accounts with elevated access.
+PAM is a tool focused on control and monitoring of access to key systems and accounts with elevated access.
 PAM prevents misuse of admin accounts, whether intentional or unintentional, through session monitoring and recording, credential vaulting, privilege elevation & delegation, and just-in-time access to privileged entities.

-Cloud IAM - With organizations moving towards hybrid and multi-cloud environments, Cloud IAM provides secure identity management across platforms such as AWS, Azure, and Google Cloud.
+With organizations moving towards hybrid and multi-cloud environments, Cloud IAM provides secure identity management across platforms such as AWS, Azure, and Google Cloud.
 The solutions extend centralized policies to cloud resources, which allows security organizations to maintain governance and access control beyond an organization's on-premises resources.

 Together, these tools create a layered IAM ecosystem that balances security, compliance, and usability, while giving organizations the flexibility to scale with new applications and infrastructures.